Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 The Paris Catacombs

-The Catacombs of Paris are consistently one of the most popular attractions with teenagers.
-Descending 131 steps underground, visitors walk through tunnels lined with the carefully arranged bones of six million people, transferred from overcrowded cemeteries in the 18th and 19th centuries.
-The atmosphere is eerie and genuinely fascinating, and most teens find it one of the most memorable experiences of their trip.
-Note: the Catacombs underwent renovation work in late 2025 and early 2026, so check current opening status before your visit.
-Timed-entry tickets are absolutely essential as walk-up queues regularly stretch to two hours or more.
+The Catacombs are a near-certain hit with teenagers.
+You descend 131 steps below the streets and walk through tunnels stacked with the carefully arranged bones of six million people, moved here from overflowing cemeteries across the 18th and 19th centuries.
+It’s eerie, it’s real, and it tends to become the thing they talk about most when they get home.
+One catch: the Catacombs went through renovation work in late 2025 and early 2026, so confirm current opening status before you go.
+Timed-entry tickets are non-negotiable here, because the walk-up line routinely runs two hours or more.

 Street Art and Urban Culture